 The Philadelphia Fair Housing Ordinance protects tenants against certain unfair rental practices by landlords.
-If you believe that you have been a victim of unfair rental practices, you can file a complaint with the Fair Housing Commission.
+If you believe that your current landlord is engaging in an unfair rental practice, you may be able to file a complaint with the Fair Housing Commission.

 Who can file a complaint